 A piece from Deptford Does Art is perfect for curating a gallery wall.
 Its shop and exhibition space on the high street is packed with prints by local artists.
 Plus, the kind of handmade jewellery, ceramics and one-off homewares that make it a go-to for nailed-it gifts.
 Check its calendar of events for workshops and cocktail nights.

 For stocking your pantry: zero-waste, vegan-friendly shop Deli X (pick up one of its turmeric lattes for the walk home).
 Meat eaters: try W. H. Wellbeloved, a family-run butcher which has supplied locals with sausages and marbled steaks since the early 19th century.
 Look around the historic cottages of Tanner’s Hill while you’re there.

 Head north to saunter along The Bermondsey Beer Mile, a dressed-up pub crawl between artisan brewers and bottle shops.
 Start at Fourpure’s cavernous taproom on Bermondsey Trading Estate – a Citrus Session IPA in one hand, Oh My Dog! burger in the other – and work your way to Anspach & Hobday, a handy three-minute walk from Maltby Street Market.
 The 188 bus takes any struggle out of navigating your way home.

-Digestifs are best served in The Watergate, a low-lit, herringbone-floored bar from the guys behind Buster Mantis and Stockton.
+If you’d rather stay local, the Dog and Bell is a quintessential old school boozer – all wingback leather armchairs and mahogany panelling.
+Digestifs are best served in The Watergate, a low-lit, herringbone-floored bar from the guys behind Buster Mantis and another much-loved high street haunt, Stockton.
 Daiquiris get a herbaceous twist.
 The espresso martini is London’s best.
 And its natural-wine menu goes down well with small plates that satisfy big appetites.
 Save room for its signature deep-fried Oreos.